 Chair: Chris Metzler

 Department: Physical Sciences

 ASTR 101: Descriptive Astronomy

 Lecture 3 hours.
 (1911.00)

 This introductory course surveys the entire Universe while emphasizing the nature and process of physical science.
 Topics include the Earth-Sun-Moon system and night sky; Newton's laws of motion and gravitation; historical astronomy; electromagnetic radiation; spectroscopy; optics and telescopes; the formation and evolution of stars, planets, nebulae, galaxies, and the Universe as a whole; the Big Bang; and astrobiology.
-UC CREDIT LIMITATION: Credit for ASTR 101 or ASTR 201.
+UC CREDIT LIMITATION: No credit if taken after ASTR 201.

 ASTR 101L: Descriptive Astronomy Laboratory